bradfitz/issue-tracker-behaviors/README.md

 * "Any news on this?"

 If there was an update we would've posted an update.
-We were just waiting for the forty seventh person to ask!
-But now that you're here, here's an update...
+We were just waiting for the forty-seventh person to ask!
+But now that you're here, here's an update!

+(if it's been a year, sure.
+But we don't need somebody pinging the bug for updates daily or weekly.)

 ## Any workaround?